gardener-attic/component-cli/docs/reference/component-cli_component-archive_remote_get.md

-## components-cli oci repositories
+## component-cli component-archive remote get

-Lists all repositories of the registry
+fetch the component descriptor from a oci registry

 ### Synopsis

-repositories lists all known repositories of the registry.
+get fetches the component descriptor from a baseurl with the given name and Version.

 ```
-components-cli oci repositories REPOSITORY_PREFIX [flags]
+component-cli component-archive remote get BASE_URL COMPONENT_NAME VERSION [flags]
 ```

 ### Options